One the Woman: Others

-A con artist that was chased by Jo Yeon-joo in order to impress her seniors.
+A con artist that was chased by Jo Yeon-joo in order to impress her seniors and finding the truth on her grandmother's death which was happened at the same time with Hanju factory that made her father being jailed.
 He helped Kang Mi-na leave South Korea and go abroad to escape from her abusive families.
 He holds a list of conglomerate chairmen who buy his fake art pieces so those chairmen are able to bribe law enforcers using those art pieces or using them for money laundering.
 Due to his involvement with Han Young-sik, he is protected by Ryu Seung-deok.